 DeepsetFileUploader

-Use DeepsetFileUploader to send files from your pipeline run to Haystack Platform temporary file storage and return stable references (file_id and file_name) you can expose as pipeline output so people can download those files from the product.
+Upload files from your pipeline to Haystack Platform temporary file storage and return stable references (file_id and file_name) you can expose as pipeline output, so people can download those files from the product.

-For DeepsetFileUploader to work, create the following secrets in the Haystack Platform workspace or organization where you want to use the component:
+Before using DeepsetFileUploader, create the following secrets in the Haystack Platform workspace or organization:

 Optionally, set the workspace name in the DEEPSET_WORKSPACE secret.
 If omitted, the component uses default.

-For instructions on how to create secrets, see Add Secrets.
+For instructions on creating secrets, see Add Secrets.

-DeepsetFileUploader can receive files from any component that produces a list of strings, paths, or ByteStream objects.
+DeepsetFileUploader receives files from any component that produces a list of strings, paths, or ByteStream objects.

-It can send the output files to the Output component, so users can download them from the platform.
+Connect its files output to the Output component so users can download the uploaded files from the platform.

 This is the basic component configuration.
 The component has no parameters, so you just specify the component type and leave the init parameters empty.